 Each medical specialist should claim only those hours of credit that he/she actually spent in the educational activity.
 The EACCME credit system is based on 1 ECMEC per hour with a maximum of 3 ECMECs for half a day and 6 ECMECs for a full-day event.

-The CME/CPD certificate will be available after completing the online evaluation and credit claiming procedure which will be online after the congress.
+The CME/CPD certificate will be available after completing the online evaluation and credit claiming procedure.
 The process takes about 5 weeks.
 We thank you for your feedback as it is an important part of CME/CPD accreditation and helps improve future educational offerings.